ewaldvveen/javascript30/README.md

 - learned about how to use local storage in the browser
 - learned more about event delegation (search the 'responsive parent' ;-))
 - nice trick to toggle on and off

+## 22 Aug 2018
+### 16 - Mouse Move Shadow

+Lessons learned:
+- how to deal with offsets to determine where the mouse is
+- tricks how to calculate offsets with nested elements, when using an eventlistener